 Your resume serves as an important part of your business school application because it provides a concise but comprehensive overview of your professional history and relevant personal information.
 Imagine that the reader knows nothing about your experiences.
 Use active and specific language to discuss how your experiences have affected you and what you accomplished through them, and write for a general audience—don’t use industry-specific jargon or terminology.
 And remember, admissions officers are looking for evidence of leadership and management skills.
 It’s important to shape your resume accordingly by focusing on your accomplishments rather the tasks of the job itself.

-While not every b-school requires an interview, for many it is an important requirement for admission.
-Some schools use interviews to evaluate borderline cases.
+While not every business school requires an interview, for many it is an important requirement for admission.
+Some schools use interviews to evaluate borderline cases, while others conduct interviews on an invitation-only basis to narrow down the top pool of applicants.
 Whatever the reason for the interview, it’s important that you schedule with the admissions officer early.
+Business schools usually offer 2-3 rounds of interviews, with the most qualified applicants being interviewed in the first or second round.

 1. Review your application.
 In some cases, the interviewer is likely to ask specific questions about it.
 Be ready to relate several stories on how you took initiative or participated in a leadership role.